gufeijun/gscript/doc/syntax.md

 what's the differences?

-In first way, function `foo` has a global scope, it can be used anywhere.
-However, `foo` in second way is only used as a local variable.
+In first way, function `foo` has global scope, it can be used anywhere.
+However, `foo` in second way can only be used as a local variable.

 ```python
 # compile pass